-There are Unique Inns in other places along the Pacific Coast Highway, including Monterey, Elk, Occidental, Muir Beach, San Francisco, La Jolla, and Catalina Island in California, and in Seaview in Washington.
+There are Unique Inns in other places along the Pacific Coast Highway, including Monterey, Elk, Occidental, Muir Beach, San Francisco, La Jolla, and Santa Catalina Island in California, and in Seaview in Washington.
 But the Inns listed below are ones we ourselves have actually stayed in, and can recommend from personal experience.
 They're all different, but we found something special and memorable in each of them.
-Our full reviews will be appearing over the next few months, but meanwhile there are links to the inns' own websites, and at the bottom a link to the Unique Inns website for further information on all their members.

 2510 South Coast Highway